Skip to content

 export default taskSlice.reducer

-The principle here is the same: first, an asynchronous operation (createNew) is executed, then the action changing the state of the store is dispatched.
+The principle is the same: first, an asynchronous operation (createNew) is executed, and once it is completed, an action that updates the store's state is dispatched.

 const dispatch = useDispatch()